illinois-impact/gpu-algorithms-labs/README.md

 ## Utility Functions

-We provide a some helper utility functions in the `common/utils.hpp` file.
+We provide some helper utility functions in the `common/utils.hpp` file.

 ## Verifying the Results